 Advisory Note: For further information on fire safety water sprinkler or storage requirements refer to the SNZ PAS 4509: 2008 New Zealand Fire Service Fire Fighting Water Supplies Code of Practice.
-Customers may also wish to consult with the New Zealand Fire Service F-ire and Emergency New Zealand about suitable measures to provide firefighting protection for their properties.
+Customers may also wish to consult with the New Zealand Fire Service Fire and Emergency New Zealand about suitable measures to provide firefighting protection for their properties.

-8.10.3 Fire Protection Connection Metering
+9.10.3.
+Fire Protection Connection Metering

-(a) Where a fire connection has been installed (or located) so that it is likely or possible that water may be drawn from it by any person for purposes other than firefighting, the Council may charge for the usage.

-- (b) Where the supply of water to any premises is metered, fire hose reels shall be connected only to the metered supply, not to the fire protection system.
+- (a) Where a fire connection has been installed (or located) so that it is likely or possible that water may be drawn from it by any person for purposes other than firefighting, the Council may charge for the usage. - (b) Where the supply of water to any premises is metered, fire hose reels shall be connected only to the metered supply, not to the fire protection system.
 The water supply to fire hose reels shall comply with the requirements of NZS 4503:2005 Hand operated fire-fighting equipment. - (c) Water used for the purpose of extinguishing fires shall be supplied free of charge.
-Where the fire protection connection is metered, and water has been used for firefighting purposes, the Council shall estimate the quantity of water used, and credit to the Customer's account an amount based on such an estimate. - (d) Ongoing Testing and Monitoring Owners intending to test fire protection systems in a manner that requires a draw-off of water must obtain the approval of the Council beforehand.
+Where the fire protection connection is metered, and water has been used for firefighting purposes, the Council shall estimate the quantity of water used, and credit to the Customer's account an amount based on such an estimate. - (d) Owners intending to test fire protection systems in a manner that requires a draw-off of water must obtain the approval of the Council beforehand.
 Water used for routine flushing and flow testing does not constitute waste, but the quantity of water used may be assessed and charged for by the Council.

-8.11 Backflow Prevention
+9.11.
+Backflow Prevention

-8.11.1 Customer Responsibility
+9.11.1.
+Customer Responsibility

-In accordance with the Health Act 1956, the Building Act 2004 and clause G12 Water Supplies of the Building Regulations 1992, Lit is the Customer's responsibility to take all necessary measures on the Customer's side of the point of supply to prevent water which has been drawn from the Council's water supply from returning to that supply.
+It is the Customer's responsibility to take all necessary measures on the Customer's side of the point of supply to prevent water which has been drawn from the Council's water supply from returning to that supply.
 All necessary measures shall include:

-- (a) Backflow prevention either by providing an adequate air gap, or the use of an appropriate backflow prevention device; and/or - (b) The provision for the exclusion of any cross-connection between the Council water supply and: - (i) Any other water supply (potable or non-potable) - (ii) Any other water source - (iii) Any storage tank - (iv) Any other pipe, fixture or equipment containing chemicals, liquids, gases, or other non-potable substances.
+- (a) Backflow prevention either by providing an adequate air gap, or the use of an appropriate backflow prevention device; and/or - (b) The provision for the exclusion of any cross-connection between the Council water supply and: - i.
+Any other water supply (potable or non-potable) - ii.
+Any other water source - iii.
+Any storage tank - iv.
+Any other pipe, fixture or equipment containing chemicals, liquids, gases, or other non-potable substances.